 People moving to Japan with the intent to stay long term always wonder what they should bring, and more importantly how to get it here.
 With the exception of a few things I mention below, you can get everything you need in Japan.

-Things you won’t always find in Japan: prescription medications (please follow this guide), dietary items, your favorite snacks, specific styles of sneakers, Western deodorant brands, liquid flavored coffee creamer, turkey, tasty bacon, hummus, an so on.
+Things you won’t always find in Japan: prescription medications (please follow this guide on bringing medication into Japan), dietary items, your favorite snacks, specific styles of sneakers, Western deodorant brands, liquid flavored coffee creamer, turkey, tasty bacon, hummus, and so on.

 Honestly, the list goes on and on.
 But there are many things you can live without or find a Japanese equivalent.